Where to Stay In Malaga: Best Hotels Near Beach & Nightlife

 It's the natural city center of Malaga and staying here will put you within walking distance of all the main sites as well as a plethora of Malaga hotels to choose from.

 Malaga Old Town is the best place to stay if you're visiting either for the first time or a short time and you want to see as much as possible within a limited time frame.
-The nearby Malaga train station allows tourists to flock in from the surrounding cities and it's a relatively short taxi ride from Malaga airport.
+The nearby Malaga train station allows you to flock in from the surrounding cities like Marbella and it's a relatively short taxi ride from Malaga airport.

 Accommodation-wise, there's a real mix in Malaga Old Town, from boutique hotels to family-run Bnbs, so there's something available to suit almost every budget – although you may pay more for the central location.
 Bear in mind that many other tourists have the same idea when it comes to staying central, so the charming Old Town won't exactly be the quietest or more authentic part of Malaga.